 Fabric and Other Supplies

-The pretty eyelet we used for the underskirt is still available at Fabric.com in pink, as well as a dozen additional colors.
-Your main fabric can be any pretty quilting weight cotton that catches your eye.
+NOTE: Your main fabric can be any pretty quilting weight cotton that catches your eye.
 For a vintage look, go with a small motif; a petite floral would be particularly pretty.
+The underskirt is a lightweight all-over eyelet cotton.
+We used a version with a scalloped border, which gave us a ready-made hem, but that is optional.
+Any all-over eyelet fabric could be finished with a simple hem.

 - 1 yard of 45″ wide lightweight cotton fabric for the main dress and straps